 It's about bringing a bit of analysis into your stories

-It's about bringing a bit of analysis into your stories, ideally, in a keynote, an extended talk, a short talk or presentation, you'll include a story, an experience or some learning.
+It's about bringing a bit of analysis into your stories, ideally, in a keynote, an extended talk, a short talk or a presentation, you'll include a story, an experience or some learning.
 Maybe a time from your career in the early days.

 Your story can be about anything.
 A story that paints a picture can be really useful.
 But what's really useful at the end of it, is to do some analysis.
 You'll tell the story and then explain what you learned from it.

 Here's an example (also a story!)
 I had a coaching client recently.
 We had a 90-minute Zoom session to help her prepare for a fireside interview.
 She's the director of a chain of hotels in the Lake District and they are gorgeous hotels!
 We're talking fluffy robes, we're talking outdoor pools with a bit of steam coming off them in the photography.
-We're talking Hillside with a lake view.
+We're talking hillside with a lake view.
 Oh, they're lovely.